 Many travelers, myself included, attest to the fact that any sort of travel is eye-opening, fostering global understanding and reducing prejudices.
 Taking your kids out of their home environment, no matter how far, will undoubtedly broaden their minds.
-This said, should you consider booking a family vacation with a volunteer organization?
+This said, should you consider turning your family vacation into one of the many family volunteer vacations?

 Volunteer travel means precisely that: you and your family are traveling for the purpose of lending aid or volunteer effort in the country of your destination.
 It can be arranged during domestic or international trips, and can be arranged by you, of course, once you touch ground in the country you’re visiting, but is most often planned well ahead of time through a volunteerism travel organization.